arash16/babel-plugin-ceval/README.md

 ### `ceval(fn: function([args..])[, args..])`

 If it returns a string, it is expected to be a code fragment.
-If you need to return a string value, simply enclose it with quotations.
+If you need to return a string value, simply enclose it with quotations (If string contains quotations, use JSON.stringify).

 ## Examples